Click to hear an audio recording of this post

 Constantly creating high-quality written content can be difficult, especially on an ongoing basis.
 And if you own an eCommerce website, you’ll know how difficult it can be to incorporate written content into your category pages.

-So at Supple, we decided to experiment with something a little different.
+So at our SEO Agency, we decided to experiment with something a little different.

 We wanted to test how effectively a well-structured site with no written content could rank on Google.